natimango/nati-finance/README.md

 ## Development Tips
 - Use `npm run dev` for hot reload via nodemon.
 - Check console for server start banner to verify it’s running on the expected port.
-- Keep AI provider set to `heuristic` for zero-cost local parsing; switch to OpenAI when keys are configured (Groq optional).
+- Keep AI provider set to `heuristic` for zero-cost local parsing; switch to OpenAI when keys are configured.